CoverProof

 You are responsible for the firm's Section 250 compliance posture

 As CEO, the buck stops with you.
-Your compliance director or CCO may execute the analysis, but you are accountable for ensuring it happens, that it covers the full scope, and that the board formally acknowledges it before the deadline.
+Your compliance director or CCO may execute the analysis, but you are accountable for ensuring it happens, that it covers the full scope, and that the board formally acknowledges it.

 2